nam170201/introduction-to-python-for-computational-science-and-engineering/book/17-pandas.md

     print(f'{label:10s} : {stock_dic[label]:4d}')
 ```

 This is a vast improvement over the 2-lists solution: (i) we only maintain one structure, which contains a value for every key - so we don't need to check that the lists have the same length. (ii) we can access individual elements through the label (using it as a key for the dictionary).

 +++

-The Pandas Series object address the requriments above.
+The Pandas Series object address the requirements above.
 It is similar to a dictionary, but with improvements for the given problem:

 * the order of the items is maintained
 * the values have to have the same type (higher execution performance)
 * a (large) number of convenience functionality, for example to deal with missing data, time series, sorting, plotting, and more

 +++